JeffMuniz/d8s-StrApi/README.md

-# 🚀 Strapi Docker and Kubernetes Deployment Ma
+# 🚀 Strapi Docker and Kubernetes Deployment Magnum DevOps Challenge
   Let's explore 2 models.
+First a simple and fast deploy, wihth strapi and database at the same machine - Develop Done here
+   - To the future:
-First a simple and fast deploy, wihth strapi and database at the same machine - Develop - Second one will deploy strapi to one server and a db mysql to another server separeted, though at same network - Production
+  Second one will deploy strapi to one server and a db mysql to another server separeted, though at same network - Production

 ## ⚙️ Deployment Develop
 Deploy Docker Develop !
-DO NOT use "@" as part of your docker-hub password

-[* Please reffer to the end of file to install all the tools]()
+DO NOT use "@" as part of your docker-hub password [* Please reffer to the end of file to install all the tools]()
 - Setting Your-Account/You-Repository/image-name:tag <br>
 $User = "user" <br>